andrewcourtice/harlem/extensions/history/README.md

     - **description**: `string?` - an optional description of the mutations intentions.
 This is useful for displaying a list of commands in the UI.

 ### Undoing/Redoing mutations
-To undo or redo a mutation simply call the `undo` or `redo` method available on the store.
+To undo or redo a mutation simply call the `undo` or `redo` methods returned from the store instance.

 ## Considerations
 Please keep the following points in mind when using this extension: